-When we’re young and healthy, we tend not to worry too much about our health in old age, or more accurately, how our lifestyle decisions now will affect our future bodies.
-What we think about even less is that we may be shortening our lifespans by not taking care of our health.
+Let’s face it: most people don’t spend a lot of time thinking about when they will die.
+Most of us also have the goal of living as long as possible.
+When we’re young and healthy, we tend not to worry too much about our health in old age.
+More accurately, we don’t want to think about how our lifestyle decisions now will affect our future bodies.
+In reality, forgetting about our health shortens our lifespans.
 And, that goes for eye health, too.

-Having healthy eyes and being able to see well are important for maintaining an independent lifestyle and being able to continue doing regular day-to-day activities.
-When an older person’s vision begins to decline, it may become more difficult for them to be independent and that can have an impact on how long a life they will live.
+Having healthy eyes and being able to see well are important for maintaining an independent lifestyle.
+When an older person’s vision begins to decline, it may become more difficult for them to be independent.
+Perhaps surprisingly, this can have an impact on a person’s longevity as well.

 Vision Loss and Mortality